e-inwork-com/go-team-indexing-service/README.md

    ```
    curl -F team_name="Doe's Team" -F team_picture=@/YourRootFolder/.../go-team-indexing-service/grpc/test/images/team.jpg -H "Authorization: Bearer $token"  -X POST http://localhost:8000/service/teams
    ```
-10. After successfully creating a team, the Golang Team Microservice will send a team data to the Golang Team Indexing Microservice via gPRC to indexing it in the Solr Search Platform.
+10. After successfully creating a team, the Golang Team Microservice will send a team data to the Golang Team Indexing Microservice via gRPC to indexing it in the Solr Search Platform.
 And the result can check on this link: http://localhost:8983/solr/#/teams/query?q=*:*&q.op=OR&indent=true&useParams=
 11. And to run the end to end testing, follow the below commands:
     ```
     # Down all the current container
     docker-compose -f docker-compose.yml down

     # Run this command if something not working
     docker system prune -a

     # Install all module requirements, install Golang if not installed yet
     go mod tidy

     # Run Docker Compose for test, and wait Wait until the status of "curl-local" and "migrate-local" is "exited (0)"
     docker-compose -f docker-compose.test.yml up -d

     # Run the test
     go test -v ./grpc
     ```